kassandraoftroy/mentalpoker/README.md

 2. dealing (locking a shared order of unknown cards)
 3. reavealing (opening unknown cards to one or all parties)

-Using elliptic curve crytpography (or a universally re-encryptable commutative variant of ElGamal) a set of parties at a distance can compute these "deck of cards" operations in a provably fair way.
+Using a universally re-encryptable commutative variant of ElGamal a set of parties at a distance can compute these "deck of cards" operations in a provably fair way.

 *(how the parties communicate with each other, and the logic of any specific card game are outside the scope of this package)*